qiita-spots/qiita/qiita_pet/support_files/doc/source/index.rst

    tutorials/index.rst
    faq.rst
    glossary.rst
-   resources.rst

-If you intend to deploy or devlop Qiita we recommend that you have a look at the following documents:
+If you intend to deploy or develop Qiita we recommend that you have a look at the following documents:

 .. toctree::
    :maxdepth: 1